 Office in Albany.

-Processing of appropriate appointment forms may occur only AFTER the Affirmative Action Office has signed off on the Part III Affirmative Action Report Form, an offer letter has been extended to the person, an acceptance has been made in writing and the prospective staff person has completed required forms.
+Processing of appropriate appointment forms may occur only AFTER the Office of Diversity, Equity and Inclusion has signed off on the Part III Affirmative Action Report Form, an offer letter has been extended to the person, an acceptance has been made in writing and the prospective staff person has completed required forms.
 The Human Resources Office should be contacted regarding required paperwork for the individual to be placed on the payroll.

 Actions required before and during recruitment